GregariousMammal/Main-Site/courses.md

 ## CSS in Depth

-I am working on a video course to accompany [this forthcoming release](https://www.manning.com/books/css-in-depth) from Manning.
+I created a video course to accompany [this book release](https://www.manning.com/books/css-in-depth) from Manning.
+Find the course [here](https://www.manning.com/livevideo/css-in-depth-in-motion).

 ## Become an iOS Developer With Swift